Operator learning meets inverse problems: A probabilistic perspective: Learning prior distributions and regularizers

 \paragraph*{Learned proximal structure} Another direction seeks to design denoisers that are explicit proximal operators.
 Fang et al.~\cite{fang2024whats} introduce Learned Proximal Networks (LPNs), in which $\cD$ is trained to be the gradient of a convex function, i.e., $\cD = \nabla \phi$ for some convex $\phi$.
 This implies that $\cD=\mathrm{prox}_R$ is a proximal map of a convex regularizer $R$.
 It further allows PnP iterations to be interpreted as classical PGD or ADMM updates whose convergence is inherited from convex optimization theory.
 Pesquet et al.~\cite{pesquet2021learning} propose learning resolvent operators directly.
 In this setting, a universal approximation theorem holds: any nonexpansive neural network can approximate the resolvent of a maximally monotone operator.
 This result connects learned denoisers to variational analysis by showing that even when the underlying regularizer is unknown, a denoiser with resolvent structure ensures convergence and interpretability.

 \paragraph*{Probabilistic and sampling-based extensions} A complementary line of work reframes PnP as a probabilistic inference method.
 Bouman et al.~\cite{bouman2023generative} introduce Generative PnP (GPnP), which transforms deterministic PnP iterations into a Markov chain by replacing each update with a stochastic proximal generator.
-The resulting dynamics sample from the Bayesian posterior distribution, thus providing both point estimates and uncertainty quantification.
+The resulting dynamics sample from the Bayesian posterior distribution corresponding to the prior specified implicitly by the denoiser, and thus can provide both point estimates and uncertainty quantification.
 Wu et al.~\cite{wu2024principled} demonstrate that any inverse problem can be reformulated as a Gaussian image denoising task.
 This allows one to embed pretrained diffusion models within lightweight MCMC schemes, thereby integrating score-based generative models into the PnP framework.
 In this setting, denoisers serve as approximations to the score function.
 They enable posterior sampling via Langevin dynamics or stochastic proximal steps.

 \paragraph*{Regularization control and stability} Recent theoretical contributions establish that PnP methods can serve as convergent regularization schemes in the classical sense: reconstructions remain stable in the presence of noise and converge to the true solution of the inverse problem as the noise level decreases~\cite{engl1996regularization,benning2018modern}.
 Ebner and Haltmeier~\cite{ebner2024plug} prove this result for a family of PnP methods with denoisers tailored to the noise level.
 Hauptmann et al.~\cite{hauptmann2024convergent} provide the first complete regularization theory for PnP with linear denoisers.
 By introducing a tunable spectral filter into the denoiser, it is shown that the resulting iterations form a Tikhonov-type regularization scheme.
 As the measurement noise $\delta$ goes to zero, the iterates converge to the exact minimizer of a well-defined variational problem and classical convergence rates are recovered under realistic assumptions.
 Khelifa et al.~\cite{khelifa2025enhanced} propose Tweedie scaling, which introduces a single tunable parameter to rescale any pretrained denoiser.
 This parameter allows precise control over the strength of the implicit regularization, guarantees convergence of PnP-PGD, and improves empirical performance on tasks such as inpainting and denoising.
 The Tweedie scaling approach provides a systematic mechanism for adjusting the influence of the prior.